-The Centers for Medicare and Medicaid Services (CMS) prohibits providers from billing or seeking compensation from Medicare and Medicaid beneficiaries for the provision of services that are covered benefits under their Medicare and/or Medicaid plans.
-There are certain circumstances in which a member requests services that are not covered or fully covered under their Medicare and/or Medicaid plans.
+The Centers for Medicare and Medicaid Services (CMS) prohibits you from billing or seeking compensation from Medicaid beneficiaries for the provision of services that are covered benefits under their Medicaid plans.
+There are certain circumstances in which a member requests services that are not covered or fully covered under their Medicaid plans.